Wage and Hour Attorney in Los Angeles

 Payment for hours worked is the cornerstone of what the employee – employer relationship is built upon.
 As mandated by the Federal Law and California Labor Code, all employees deserve to be fairly and fully compensated for their services.
 However, more often than not a great number of employers violate these wage and hour laws out of ignorance or greed.
 If your employer has performed labor law violations regarding money owed to you for time spent on the job, Mesriani Law Group can assist you in enforcing your rights.
 We offer a free consultation for your wage and hour disputes, and we help our clients stand up for their rights to obtain their just compensation.
 We are employee advocates who work hard to ensure that employers are held accountable for their misconduct.

-- Wage and Hour Lawyer FAQs
+Award-Winning Wage and Hour Lawyers

 How Mesriani Wage and Hour Attorney Can Help